dscorbett/duployan-font/docs/width-system.md

 because it simplifies the mental math required for debugging.
-They could just as well have been handled in any other place, or even a combination of places, as long as the extra width always totalled 85.
+They could just as well have been handled in any other place, or even a combination of places, as long as the extra width always totaled 85.

 As described [above](#background-and-motivation), side bearings depend on the initial and final cursive glyphs in the usual OpenType width system.